Immigration to Italy: Mediterranean Sea crossings crisis

-In 2009, as the flow of migrants picked up again, the overcrowded conditions at the Pelagie Islands' temporary immigrant reception centre came under criticism by the United Nations High Commissioner for Refugees (UNHCR).
+In 2009, as the flow of migrants picked up again, the overcrowded conditions at the Pelagian Islands' temporary immigrant reception centre came under criticism by the United Nations High Commissioner for Refugees (UNHCR).
 The unit, which was originally built for a maximum capacity of 850 people, was reported to be housing nearly 2,000 boat people.
 A significant number of people were sleeping outdoors under plastic sheeting.
 A fire started as an inmate riot destroyed a large portion of the holding facility on 19 February 2009.

 In 2011, as Arab Spring rebellions in Tunisia and Libya disrupted government control over borders and coasts, by May 2011, more than 35,000 immigrants had arrived on the island of Lampedusa from Tunisia and Libya.
 By the end of August, 48,000 had arrived.

 As migration and asylum policies are exclusive responsibilities of each member State, the increased migration pressure at the EU Southern border sparked tensions between EU States on how to differentiate between people migrating due to economic reasons, which in principle are regarded as unlawful immigrants and thus are forced to leave or deported, and people fleeing violence or persecution for religious, sexual orientation, political reasons, who can be granted asylum rights.
 As the Libyan authoritarian governments struggled to keep control of the country, it allowed an increase in northbound migrant flows as a tactic to pressure Italy and the EU not to militarily intervene in the country, as Gaddafi feared his regime would be overthrown.

 Some Italian towns and cities disobeyed instructions from the national government to house migrants.
 The Mafia Capitale investigation revealed that the Italian Mafia profited from the migrant crisis and exploited refugees.
 The murder of Ashley Ann Olsen in her Italian apartment by an illegal immigrant from Senegal rapidly acquired political significance in the context of the European migrant crisis.
 The police chief of Florence addressed safety concerns and "assur[ed] the public that Florence remained safe" in the wake of the Olsen murder.